 About Task 26

-Task 26 provides insights on the future costs of wind energy and factors that could drive costs higher or lower over time.
-As energy sector planners and grid operators look toward a future that could include much higher penetrations of variable renewable resources, the Task also explores the value components of wind power.
-Throughout its work, the Task develops and maintains consistent and transparent methodologies and data with the international community.
-These efforts facilitate ongoing and future comparisons between countries and across energy generation technologies.
-They also provide a means of grounding and validating work in wind power that occurs throughout the global community.
+Task 26 provided insights on the future costs of wind energy and factors that could drive costs higher or lower over time.
+As energy sector planners and grid operators look toward a future that could include much higher penetrations of variable renewable resources, the Task also explored the value components of wind power.
+Throughout its work, the Task developed and maintained consistent and transparent methodologies and data with the international community.
+These efforts facilitated ongoing and future comparisons between countries and across energy generation technologies.
+They also provided a means of grounding and validating work in wind power that occurs throughout the global community.

-IEA Wind Task 26 Cost of Wind Energy facilitates these discussions by surveying, applying, and innovating methods for determining the cost and value of wind energy across time and space.
+IEA Wind Task 26 Cost of Wind Energy facilitated these discussions by surveying, applying, and innovating methods for determining the cost and value of wind energy across time and space.

 - Enhanced international collaboration and coordination in the wind energy cost field